San Andrés (El Salvador): History

+Between AD 600 - 900, San Andrés was the epicenter of the Zapotitán Valley.
 Archaeology demonstrates that San Andrés had strong contacts with Copán and the Guatemalan Highlands, and received goods from such distant places as the present territories of Petén and Belize.
-San Andrés collapsed as a political center towards end of the 9th century.
+People from neighboring Cerén (Joya de Cerén) may have also traveled to San Andres to attend ceremonies and trade.
+Large labor projects were organized soon after both the Tierra Blanca Joven and Loma Caldera eruptions, suggesting that volcanic activity at San Andrés may have been a catalyst for social change and growth rather than collapse.
+There is evidence that San Andrés was in decline towards the end of the Late Classic period and likely abandoned prior to El Boquerón eruption around AD 964 - 1040.
+The rubble underneath El Boquerón tephra showed significant erosion, suggesting El Boquerón eruption was not the cause of the site's abandonment at this time.
+After the site was reoccupied in the Early Postclassic period, new occupants repaired the existing structures at San Andrés, treating them as sacred monuments.
 The last evidence of pre-Hispanic activity in the site was between the years 900 and 1200 AD as a residential site that consists of a final layer with fragments of censers and ceramics painted with scenes of sacrifice in Mixteca-Puebla style, which belong to a new cultural phase, named Guazapa, related to the pre-Hispanic city of Cihuatán.

 After the Spanish Conquest, the ruins of San Andrés lay within a colonial estate dedicated to cattle and indigo production.
 The site was buried due to the eruption of the Playón volcano in 1658 AD, preserving the Colonial indigo production almost intact.
 In 1996, the Government of El Salvador inaugurated the Archaeological Park of San Andrés, where the visitor can climb the pyramids, see the indigo production area, and visit the site museum.